See all articles

 Problem

-Let’s imagine that you working with a calculator class that sums processed payment amounts.
-That’s the only thing it does, by default.
+Imagine you are working with a calculator class that sums processed payment amounts.
+That's the only thing it does by default.

-But what if you want to include processing payments as well - and not always by default?
+But what if you also want to include processing payments - and not always by default?

 Solution

-You can pass an argument to perform processing in a couple of different ways — for example, as a function parameter, or a hash argument.
+You can pass an argument to perform processing in several ways — for example, as a function parameter, or a hash argument.

 If you're dealing with boolean arguments, you can use one of these strategies for assigning a default value: